aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppt-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLT in Android via Java or Online App" h2="Export PPT file to XLT in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a PPT file to XLT is a great way to make your presentation more accessible and easier to share.
+XLT files are smaller in size than PPT files, making them easier to store and share.
+Additionally, XLT files are compatible with a wide range of applications, making them a great choice for sharing presentations with colleagues, clients, and other stakeholders.

+<h2>How Aspose.Total Helps for PPT to XLT Conversion</h2>

-You can easily convert PPT file to XLT in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLT.
+Aspose.Total for Android via Java is a comprehensive suite of components that makes it easy to convert PPT files to XLT.
+The two-step process begins with exporting the PPT file to HTML using Aspose.Slides for Android via Java.
+Then, Aspose.Cells for Android via Java can be used to convert the HTML to XLT.
+This process is quick and easy, and can be completed in a matter of minutes.
+Aspose.Total for Android via Java is a great choice for anyone looking to quickly and easily convert PPT files to XLT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}